Medicare Part D: Prescription Drug Coverage

 According to the Kaiser Family Foundation, the average person has access to nearly 60 plan options, including standalone prescription drug plans (PDPs) and Medicare Advantage plans.

-For help in navigating all of these choices, visit the Medicare website.
+For help in navigating these choices, visit the Medicare website.
 There, you can take advantage of an online tool that lets you search private drug plans available in your ZIP code and compare them.
 The information is also available by calling 1-800-MEDICARE.

 What Does Medicare Part D Cost?